microsoft/responsible-ai-toolbox-mitigations/README.md

 > **dataset** :

-- A Panda Data Frame representing the data to transform.
+- A Pandas Data Frame representing the data to transform.

 > **target** : str, int